ARVR-Dev/crazyflies_headset_codebase/ros_code/README.md

    - `/crazyfile_server`: Manages direct control and communication with physical drones

 2. **Motion Capture System**
-   A package to support Crazyflies with different mocap system.
+   A package to support Crazyflies with a different type of mocap system.
    - `/motion_capture_tracking`: Processes VICON camera data
    - `/poses`: Publishes all drones' position data